loganwilliams/Pyramids.jl/README.md

 While parts of the Pyramids library are adapted from [matlabPyrTools](http://www.cns.nyu.edu/lcv/software.php), use of the library is quite different.
 For a more direct port of matlabPyrTools, look at [juliaPyrTools](https://github.com/rcrandall/JuliaPyrTools).

 The Pyramids library is used through the `ImagePyramid` class.
 To create a new `ImagePyramid`, there a several possible constructors.
-Most typically, they take the form `ImagePyramid(im::Image, t::PyramidType)`.
+Most typically, they take the form `ImagePyramid(im::Array, t::PyramidType)`.

 Subtypes of `PyramidType` include:
  * The abstract type `SimplePyramid`